GIVING BACK+ETHICS

 Supplier Info:

 My superwash merino bases come from Uruguay and Argentina, mohair is sourced from South Africa, and alpaca comes from the Peruvian Andes.
+My silk is sourced from Italy.

 All yarns are held to the highest OEKO-TEKS standard and are EU FLOWER endorsed.